 For, you see, I'm learning as I play

 I'm learning how my body works.

+The a doctor nurse or athlete somed

 I may be a doctor, nurse, or athlete someday.
 When you ask me what I've done at school today,

 And I say "I played",

 Please don't misunderstand me

+For, you see, I'm learning as I play.

-$I^\prime m$ learning to be successful in work.
+I'm learning to be successful in work.

 I'm preparing for tomorrow.

 Today, I'm a child and my work is play.